Why Private School?

 A Community in Itself

-When you decide to enroll your child in a private school, your family becomes part of a network of families with the same goals.
+When you enroll your child in a private school, your family becomes part of a network of families with the same goals.
 Parents at private schools are more involved in the students' lives and various school events.
 As a parent, you may have the opportunity to connect with other parents to discuss the lives of your children.
 Such relationships allow parents to learn from each other and support each other.
 The students also benefit from the community atmosphere of private schools.
-The very specific personalities of private schools often lead the students to have a strong sense of pride and loyalty to the school and its community.
+The particular personalities of private schools often lead the students to have a strong sense of pride and loyalty to the school and its community.
 The student may also benefit from affiliation to the school far beyond graduation day.
 Many private schools have alumni mentoring programs that connect older alumni with newer ones.
 Recent graduates may find internship opportunities with alumni who have been working in their field of interest.

 Every Family is Different

 Despite the numerous benefits of private schooling, it must be said that private school is not for every child.
 Some children would benefit from the diversity a public school can offer.
 Some parents would prefer their children to be more focused on the core subjects rather than the arts and extracurricular interests.
 And, of course, the financial burden that a private school brings is considerable.
-No student is exactly the same as another, and only a parent can know what the best option is for his or her child.
+No student is the same as another, and only a parent can know what the best option is for his or her child.
 Any child, whether in private or public school, will need the active participation of his or her parents to achieve true success.

 School Choice